 Use the networking tools above to check for exposed services on your systems.

 If your system is a VPS at a cloud provider, then you should look at what firewall options they have available.
 In the case of DigitalOcean, it's possible to configure a firewall that can protect your VPS ("droplet") from unwanted traffic.
 You can find this in Network > Firewalls.
 Create a new firewall, white-list the ports that you want, and then add your droplets.
 It's that simple.

 If your cloud provider doesn't provide a network-level firewall, you could use CloudFlare's network firewall service.
 This will have negative privacy implications due to routing all traffic thru CloudFlare, but it could be a reasonable trade-off for your case.

 If the system is on physical hardware to which you have physical access, then you might consider configuring a firewall on the router thru which your system connects to the internet.
 If your router doesn't allow you to configure such a firewall, then it might be time to invest in better hardware.

 That's it for this one.
-Good luck and stay safe!
+Good luck and keep those docker services safe!